Install PPTP Using the following command

 - linux connect to windows vpn server

-- ubuntu pptp windows server
+- connect ubuntu to windows server vpn

 - vpn ubuntu 7 10